makersall/toolkit/pages/90-organize/40-helping.md

 ---
 layout: content
-title: Using Economic Leverage To Help Others
+title: Use Your Economic Leverage To Help Others
 image: teddybear-help-497852-pxh.jpg
 ---